• 16 min read

 The iris owes its name to the Greek word for 'rainbow', a symbol often linked to hope and new beginnings.
 In Greek mythology, Iris was a messenger of the gods, a bridge between heaven and earth, which made its role a symbol of hope.

-In mediaeval Europe, the fleur-de-lis, a stylised iris, symbolised the French monarchy, embodying nobility and bravery.
+In medieval Europe, the fleur-de-lis, a stylised iris, symbolised the French monarchy, embodying nobility and bravery.
 This majestic and powerful imagery of the iris contributes to its symbolism of hope, portraying the flower as a beacon of strength and inspiration.

 4. Cornflowers (Centaurea cyanus)

-In folklore medicine, cornflower's image is a symbol of healing, adding to its significance as a flower that symbolises hope.
+In folklore medicine, the image is a symbol of healing, adding to its significance as a flower that symbolises hope.
 Their use in traditional remedies highlights their association with recovery and well-being, reinforcing their meaning as emblems of optimism and resilience.

 5. Sunflowers (Helianthus)